Equities

 About the company

 Smurfit Westrock plc is a multinational provider of sustainable fiber-based paper and packaging solutions.
-Its segments include Europe, the Middle East and Africa (MEA), and Asia-Pacific (APAC); North America, which includes operations in the United States., Canada and Mexico.
-The Europe, MEA and APAC, North America, and LATAM segments include a system of mills and plants that primarily produce a full line of containerboard that is converted into corrugated containers within each segment or is sold to third parties.
-In addition, the Europe, MEA and APAC segment also produces types of paper, such as solid board, sack kraft paper, machine glazed and graphic paper; and other paper-based packaging, such as honeycomb, solid board packaging, folding cartons, inserts and labels, and bag-in-box packaging.
-The LATAM segment comprises forestry; types of paper, such as boxboard and sack paper, and paper-based packaging, such as folding cartons, honeycomb and paper sacks.
+Its segments include Europe, the Middle East and Africa (MEA) and Asia-Pacific (APAC); North America, and LATAM, which has a system of mills and plants that primarily produce a full line of containerboard that is converted into corrugated containers within each segment or is sold to third parties.
+Its North America segment offers linerboard, white-top linerboard and containerboard, and kraft paper and caters primarily to corrugated packaging markets.
+Its Europe, MEA and APAC segment primarily offer a full line of containerboard that is converted into corrugated containers.
+It is also engaged in packaging and paper market segments, such as sack kraft paper, machine glazed paper, graphic board, solid board, solid board packaging and boxboard.
+The LATAM segment is engaged in producing containerboard, consumer packaging board and sack kraft paper.

 • Revenue in USD (TTM)25.84bn